 Pulsing: All or Nothing

 In induction cooking, heat is controlled by pulsing power.
-The unit will run full blast until it reaches the setpoint, then it will pulse power as needed to maintain the setting.
+The induction cooker sends power to the burner until it reaches the set point, then it will pulse power on and off, on and off continually to maintain the setting.

 In most lower end units, the pulsing is not very well controlled.
-They can only pulse at full power in an on-off, on-off cycle.
+Many inexpensive PICs can only pulse at full power in an on-off, on-off cycle.
 Thus, they can greatly overshoot, then undershoot, a temperature many times before achieving equilibrium.
+In fact, they may not achieve equilibrium at all, but rather keep overshooting and undershooting the set point without ever actually hitting it.
 This is why many reviewers complain of pans overheating (and even warping), food burning, and difficulty achieving a slow simmer; these are all characteristics of this full blast-or-off, all-or-nothing heating system.

-In fact, the on-off pulsing in some portable induction burners can make simmering almost impossible; a liquid is either boiling hard or just sitting there.
+In fact, the on-off pulsing in some portable induction burners can make simmering almost impossible; a liquid is either boiling hard or just sitting there doing nothing.
 This problem is compounded by the fact that inexpensive units (typically, those under $300 or so) have fewer settings than their more pricey counterparts to begin with, usually 10 or less, which means big temp (or power) jumps, thus less overall control.
 (For more details, see the Specifications section in the model reviews below.)
-It is also made worse because of how induction works: the pan gets hot, the burner, not so much.
-So the pan can get much hotter than the actual setting

 Pulsing: Gentle and Gradual

-A portable induction burner with this capability will work much better at low and medium settings, which require more precise control than full blast heating.
+A portable induction cooktop with the capability to pulse small amounts of wattage works much better at low and medium settings, which require more precise control.

 Which Portable Induction Burner Is Best?
 Features to Consider